-The student can appeal his or her Resident Hall Academic Suspension.
+The student can appeal their Resident Hall Academic Suspension.
 The student must submit a letter of appeal (with supporting documentation) to the Assistant Director of Residence Life.
 If the appeal is granted, the student is placed on Resident Hall Academic Probation and receives an academic improvement plan that is created and supervised by the student's academic advisor.
 If the student's appeal is not granted, the student will not be permitted to live on campus for at least one semester.
-If the student is able to increase his or her GPA to a minimum of 2.0, on-campus residency will be re-considered.
+If the student is able to increase their GPA to a minimum of 2.0, on-campus residency will be re-considered.